-A fire broke out at unit 1 of XYZ cable manufacturing company despite safety system in-place.
-General Manager was very concern about the accident and requests safety in-charge to evaluate the system.
-However as part of initial analysis of the existing system, safety team using FTA to identify the different causes for accident.
+A fire broke out at unit 1 of XYZ cable manufacturing company despite the safety system in place.
+General Manager was very concerned about the accident and requested the Safety Officer in charge to evaluate the system.
+However, as part of the initial analysis of the existing system, the safety team used FTA to identify the different causes of the accident.

 Quantitative Fault Tree Analysis

-Top undesirable event occurs if one or more of the minimal cut set occurs, hence the main target is to identify minimal cut sets.
-Moreover if all the minimal cuts are independent to each other, then we could compute the probability of top undesirable event by:
+The top undesirable event occurs if one or more of the minimal cut sets occurs.
+Hence, the main target is to identify minimal cut sets.
+Moreover, if all the minimal cuts are independent of each other, then we could compute the probability of the top undesirable event by:

-Where Pj is the failure probability of minimal cut set
+Where Pj is the failure probability of the minimal cut set

 Example: Find the probability of water pump failure from the below example

-The water pump will fail because of value failure and value closed or fault indicator or light fail or control command fail or operator unable to open valve.
-Since OR gates add and AND gates multiply the probability of pump failure
+The water pump will fail because of value failure and value closed or fault indicator or light failure or control command failure or operator unable to open the valve, since OR gates add and AND gates multiply the probability of pump failure

 μpumpfail =1-(0.05*0.05)*(1-0.003)*(1-0.002)*(1-0.018)*(1-0.02) = 0.0448